rvente/hexameter/content/posts/2018-05-06--open-source/index.md

 I can tell you how I feel.
 There's never any paywalls, and that's very liberating.
 You never have to worry about another expense when you're trying to make it out here as a college student.
 That makes sense, but there's free stuff everywhere, right?
-Why should I "De-Google" myself?
+Why should I use Open Source Software?
 Isn't all their stuff is free?

-Here's were things get a little hard to explain.
-As usual, I'll try my best.
-Whatever company you choose, if a service its service is free, you are the product.
-You have a comprehensive analysis done of your browsing history.
-They target ads to you, and make money doing it.
-That sounds innocent, right?
-I'd like to challenge that.

 With the recent fiasco involving Cambridge Analytica, you can start to appreciate how important your data is.
 There's much more than you at stake here.